 Opera & Dance

-Rome’s opera house, the Teatro dell’Opera di Roma, is a magnificent, grandiose venue, lined in gilt and red, but productions can be a bit hit and miss.
+Rome’s opera house, the Teatro dell’Opera di Roma, is a grandiose venue but its productions can be a bit hit and miss.
 It's also home to Rome’s official Corps de Ballet and has a ballet season running in tandem with its opera performances.
-Both ballet and opera move outdoors for the summer season at the ancient Roman baths, Terme di Caracalla, which is an even more spectacular setting.
+Both ballet and opera move outdoors for the summer season at the ancient Roman baths Terme di Caracalla, which is an even more spectacular setting.

 You can also see opera in various other outdoor locations; check listings or at the tourist information kiosks for details.

-Rome's Auditorium Parco della Musica hosts classical and contemporary dance performances, as well as the Equilibrio Festival della Nuova Danza in February.
-The Auditorium Conciliazione is another good place to catch contemporary dance companies.
+Rome's Auditorium Parco della Musica hosts classical and contemporary dance performances, as well as the Equilibrio Festival of new dance in February and March.
+The Auditorium Conciliazione is another good place to catch contemporary-dance companies.

 Jazz, Rock & Pop

-The centri sociali, alternative arts centres set up in venues around Rome, are also good places to catch a gig, especially Brancaleone in northern Rome, with music policies encompassing hip-hop, electro, dubstep, reggae and dancehall.
+The centri sociali, alternative arts centres set up in venues around Rome, are also good places to catch a gig.
+One of the best of these is Brancaleone in northern Rome, which programs hip-hop, electro, dubstep, reggae and dancehall.

-There are various atmospheric outdoor summer film festivals; check festival websites for progamme and ticketing details.
-The Isola del Cinema shows independent films in the romantic setting of the Isola Tiberina annually in July and August.
+There are various atmospheric outdoor summer film festivals; check festival websites for program and ticketing details.
+The Isola del Cinema shows independent films in the romantic setting of the Isola Tiberina annually from mid-June to September.
 This runs in conjunction with the riverside Lungo il Tevere festival.

 Rome has a thriving local theatre scene, with theatres including both traditional places and smaller experimental venues.
 Performances are usually in Italian.

-In Rome you’re either for A S Roma (giallorossi – yellow and reds) or Lazio (biancazzuri – white and blues), with both teams playing in Serie A (Italy’s premier league).
-A striking new 52,500-seat stadium – a contemporary glass-and-steel structure inspired by the Colosseum – is planned for Roma at Tor di Valle in southwest Rome, due to be completed in time for the 2021–22 season.
+In Rome you’re either for AS Roma (giallorossi – yellow and reds) or Lazio (biancazzuri – white and blues), with both teams playing in Serie A (Italy’s premier league).
+A striking new 52,500-seat stadium – a contemporary glass-and-steel structure inspired by the Colosseum – is planned for Roma at Tor di Valle in southwest Rome, but construction is yet to commence and the development process has been mired in allegations of corruption; current estimates have it opening in 2023 at the earliest.
 Both sets of supporters have an unfortunate controversial minority who have been known to cause trouble at matches.

 A S Roma vs Lazio

-For more details on the clubs, check out www.asroma.it and www.sslazio.it (both in Italian).
+For more details on the clubs, check out www.asroma.it and www.sslazio.it.

 Basketball is a popular spectator sport in Rome, though it inspires nothing like the fervour of football.
 Rome’s team, Virtus Roma (www.virtusroma.it), plays throughout the winter months at the Palalottomatica in EUR.

-Italy’s rugby team, the Azzurri (the Blues), entered the Six Nations tournament in 2000 although success has been scarce.
-The team plays home international games at the Stadio Olimpico.
+Italy’s rugby team, the Azzurri (the Blues), entered the Six Nations tournament in 2000, although success has been scarce.
+The team currently plays home international games at the Stadio Olimpico.

 Italy’s premier tennis tournament, the Internazionali BNL d'Italia (www.internazionalibnlditalia.com) is one of the most important events on the European tennis circuit.
 Every May the world’s top players meet on the clay courts at the monumental, Fascist-era Foro Italico.
 Tickets can usually be bought at the Foro Italico each day of the tournament, except for the final days, which are sold out weeks in advance.